BayashiPascal/GSet/README.md

 # GSet

-GSet is a C library providing a set data structure and the functions to interact with it.
+GSet is a C library providing a polymorphic set data structure and the functions to interact with it.

 A GSet is a collection of element, each containing a pointer to data.
 These data are of type `void*` for the default `GSet` structure, but typed version of this structure can be defined in one line with a provided macro.